GeoAssistant/prolog-static-reasoner/README.md

 parse the input Maude-file and extract the geometrical information recorded in that config file, and then it uses `time/timing.pl` to derive the temporal relationships between the different events and use that to generate all possible relative time orders between the time of migration and faulting.
+Finally, it writes the new configurations containing the different temporal orders into the output file.

 ## Use